Long Run Investments – Stocks vs. Real Estate

-Long run investors who stick with their investors invariably make a profit, whatever the rate of return.
-A discussion of long run investments would be incomplete without mentioning the Wizard of Wharton, Jeremy Siegel, and his book, ‘Stocks for the Long Run’.
+Long-run investors who stick with their investors invariably make a profit, whatever the rate of return.
+A discussion of long-run investments would be incomplete without mentioning the Wizard of Wharton, Jeremy Siegel, and his book, ‘Stocks for the Long Run.’
 Lawrence Kudlow asked him this question on his blog, “Who does better, long-term investors or traders?
-Siegel said it’s a no-brainer – Definitely long term investors.
-He conceded that there’s a very tiny few who can buck the trend and succeed in the short term game.
-But on the whole, it’s no contest, you want to be a long-term investor.”
+Siegel said it’s a no-brainer – long-term investors.
+He conceded that a very tiny few could buck the trend and succeed in the short-term game.
+But on the whole, it’s no contest; you want to be a long-term investor.”
 The only question is, would the appreciation be higher in real estate or stocks?

-With stocks, the uncertainty comes from the performance, or lack thereof, of specific stocks.
-It’s quite possible that a massive investment in a company which was rock solid might be worthless after a decade.
-With real estate, the complexity comes from the fact that real estate investments need to factor in maintenance costs and utility bills, along with a much lower rate of returns over the same period, as compared to the stock market.
+With stocks, the uncertainty comes from specific stocks’ performance or lack thereof.
+A massive investment in a rock-solid company might be worthless after a decade.
+With real estate, the complexity comes from the fact that real estate investments need to factor in maintenance costs and utility bills, along with a much lower rate of returns over the same period, compared to the stock market.

 With a diversified portfolio, the uncertainty over stock performance can be eliminated.
 But there’s very little you can do to increase the returns from real estate investments.
 While real estate would yield average returns of about 10% over three decades, the S&P 500 has risen over 200% since 1970.

 The only way to resolve this issue is to consider real estate as property – A place to stay in or business premises – rather than as an investment.
 You save on rent, get tax benefits, and the value appreciates over time, regardless of location.
 Once your property requirements are fulfilled, it is more advisable to stick to the stock market for long-run investments.